Master of Science in Teacher Leadership

 - Leading School Improvement

-The additional 9 credits in the program are related to the teacher’s area of specialization, including literacy leadership, mathematics leadership, or program improvement leadership.
+The additional 9 credits in the program are related to the teacher’s area of specialization, including literacy leadership, mathematics leadership, program improvement or science leadership.
 Each area of specialization has its own capstone experience.

 MS in Teacher Leadership Curriculum